parkr/stuff/_posts/2023-02-02-the-untold-story-of-sqlite.markdown

 enhancements companies ask for are difficult to incorporate- they’re either too narrowly focused to be generally useful to the user base, or force the project to take on significant added complexity.
-It’s impressive how Richard has been able to intelligently.
+It’s impressive how Richard has been able to intelligently incorporate enhancement requests from external stakeholders for so many years.